"I wanna be up on a stage with just my guitar and my voice..."

 What's even more hilarious in hindsight, the lyrics of "Power of Love" by Huey Lewis (the title song) include the following line: "Don't need no credit card to ride this train".
 It unintentionally spoilered not only the use of trains, but also the fact that the train would be hijacked... used for a science experiment.

 Doc Brown's home has portraits of Albert Einstein, Thomas Edison, Sir Isaac Newton, and Benjamin Franklin, all foreshadowing elements of Doc's characterization.
-Einstein for his dog, time-travel and nuclear physics, Edison for his status as an inventor, Newton for modern physics, and Franklin for the lightning strike climax in 1955.
+Einstein for his dog, time-travel, nuclear physics, his hair and the setting (Einstein passed away in 1955), Edison for his status as an inventor, Newton for modern physics, and Franklin for the lightning strike climax in 1955.

 The Final Destination movies use this to warn the characters of how Death plans on dealing with them.
 Unfortunately (for them), it serves more to the viewers as foreshadowing on what's going to happen soon enough.